-The Statesboro-Bulloch County Parks and Recreation Department’s (SBCPRD) mission is to provide quality, diversity, wholesome parks and recreation services to meet the needs of the citizens of Bulloch County.
+The Bulloch County Recreation and Parks Department’s (BCRP) mission is to provide quality, diversity, wholesome parks and recreation services to meet the needs of the citizens of Bulloch County.

 We maintain and operate eight recreation areas encompassing more than 213 acres.
 The department also oversees 28 buildings on these parks.
 Along with these facilities, the department has a good relationship with both the Bulloch County Board of Education and Georgia Southern University, thus allowing the department to use their facilities at non peak times and visa-versa.